chakrabortymlab/stephensi2024/variants/README.md

 agam_asteph_synteny.sh: Alignment An. gambiae and An. stephensi genomes (chrX,2,3) to identify syntenic regions, then identify SVs within these syntenic blocks.

-simulate_missing_genotypes: Script for simulating missing genotypes in SNP data to evaluate effect on SFS of non-synonymous site frequency spectrum.
+simulate_missing_genotypes: Script for simulating missing genotypes in SNP data to evaluate effect on non-synonymous site frequency spectrum.